hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 You can change your default compute and storage limits to more closely reflect your capacity.
 For example, if your compute region is hosted on a very large system, you can offer users more than the default capacity.
 If your compute region is hosted on a VM, you can restrict capacity.

-To learn whether you have permission to change a project's limits, see [Administration Dashboard Tasks by Role](/cloudos/moonshot/manage/administration-dashboard/tasks-by-role/).

 To change a project's compute limits: